Canon SX50 vs Panasonic GH2

 It is notable that the GH2 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX50 does not feature such a mic input.

-Both the SX50 and the GH2 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the GH2 have been discontinued, but can regularly be found used on ebay.
 The GH2 was replaced by the Panasonic GH3, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX50 and GH2 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Panasonic GH2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX50 and the Panasonic GH2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.